mesonbuild/meson/docs/markdown/Builtin-options.md

 They can also be edited after setup using `meson configure -Doption=value`.

-Installation options are all relative to the prefix, except:
+Installation options are usually relative to the prefix but it should not be relied on, since they can be absolute paths in the following cases:

 * When the prefix is `/usr`: `sysconfdir` defaults to `/etc`, `localstatedir` defaults to `/var`, and `sharedstatedir` defaults to `/var/lib`
 * When the prefix is `/usr/local`: `localstatedir` defaults to `/var/local`, and `sharedstatedir` defaults to `/var/local/lib`
+* When an absolute path outside of prefix is provided by the user/distributor.

 ### Directories